By James Moran - General Manager, Apprenticeship Support Australia.

 Our youth careers program, Skillsroad, provides young people in Australia with a range of tools to help them identify their skills and strengths.
 We enable young people to make informed career choices and showcase the diverse opportunities in pathways they may not have considered, including construction.
 Businesses looking to hire can tap into the membership of nearly 200,000 youth via the Skillsroad Jobs Board.

-For help in recruiting, inducting and managing your apprenticeships and traineeships programs, don’t hesitate to call me on 0429 224 933
+For help in recruiting, inducting and managing your apprenticeships and traineeships programs, click here and download our free e-guide.

 * = Skillsroad 2017 Youth Census